Double Degree Programme Framework and Guidelines

 13. Fees

-Students in a DDP will pay the prevailing tuition fee of the Faculty/School offering the home course in the first four years of study.
+Students in a DDP will pay the prevailing tuition fee of the Faculty/School offering the home programme in the first four years of study.
 The prevailing tuition fee refers to the subsidised fee amount after taking into consideration the Tuition Grant provided by the Ministry of Education.
 For more information on fees, please click here.

 For the fifth year of study, in view of limited or no Tuition Grant from the Ministry of Education, NUS will offer scholarships to all DDP students (no application needed) to help offset part of the tuition fee payable in the fifth year (i.e. within normal candidature period).
-In other words, the fees payable are pegged to the home course as follows:
+In other words, the fees payable are pegged to the home programme as follows:

-• For DDPs where one of the degrees is in Engineering or Computing, students will only need to pay the prevailing tuition fee of the Faculty/School offering the home course (except for any DDPs involving Law);
+• For DDPs where one of the degrees is in Engineering or Computing, students will only need to pay the prevailing tuition fee of the Faculty/School offering the home programme (except for any DDPs involving Law);

 Fees payable beyond normal candidature period